openspending/gobble/README.md

                budget_2015.csv
 ```

-Once your fiscal data package is ready, you can start using Gooble.
+Once your fiscal data package is ready, you can start using Gobble.

 ## Command line interface